-The crystal structure is such that, the nearest-neighbor arrangement between Cu(1) and Cu(2) forms slightly distorted cubic structure with unequal body-diagonals as shown in Fig. \ref{F5}, where each Cu(2) is a nearest-neighbor to a Cu(1).
+The crystal structure is such that, the nearest-neighbor arrangement between Cu(1) and Cu(2) forms a slightly distorted cubic structure with unequal body-diagonals as shown in Fig. \ref{F5}, where each Cu(2) is a nearest-neighbor to a Cu(1).
 The exchange path between two inequivalent Cu atoms forming the body diagonal is shown in Fig. \ref{F5}(a) with violet shades.
-In addition, we have shown the exchange path along the face diagonals either between Cu(1)-Cu(1) or Cu(2)-Cu(2) shown in Fig. \ref{F5}(b), forming a triangular network.
+In addition, we have shown the exchange path along the face diagonals either between Cu(1)and Cu(1) or Cu(2)and Cu(2) shown in Fig. \ref{F5}(b), forming a triangular network.

 We have calculated these exchange interactions by employing the \lq{four state}\rq~method \cite{fourstate2011, fourstate2019, fourstate2021}.
-This is based on a computation of the total energy of the system with collinear spin alignment, where the spin configuration on the two chosen sites are modified while restricting rest of the spins to a ferromagnetic configuration.
+This is based on a computation of the total energy of the system with collinear spin alignment, where the spin configurations on the two chosen sites are modified while restricting the rest of the spins to a ferromagnetic configuration.
 The calculated exchange parameters along body diagonals are presented in Table \ref{tab:DFT}.
 The exchange parameters along the face diagonal where each of the Cu(1) and Cu(2) ions form a triangular network, are shown in Table \ref{tab:DFT_1}.
-Calculations reveal that the dominant exchange interactions are along the body diagonals of the cube, forming dimers where the inter-dimer exchange interaction ($J_{AB}$) is negligible compared to the intra-dimer exchange interactions.
+Calculations reveal that the dominant exchange interactions are along the body diagonals of the cube, forming dimers where the inter-dimer exchange interaction ($J_{AB}$) is negligible compared to the intradimer exchange interactions.
+The difference between the intradimer and inter-dimer interaction may be attributed to the geometry of the super-super exchange path mediated by oxygens which is nearly linear for the intradimer exchange and substantially distorted for the inter-dimer exchange path.
+As a consequence, in spite of the short interdimer distance, the intradimer exchange interaction dominates \cite{Walker2016}.
 This opens up the possibility for the formation of VBS within our system.
 The antiferromagnetic interaction along the face diagonal of the cube forming a triangular network for Cu(1) and Cu(2) introduces frustration and prohibits long-range ordering.
-Our first principles DFT results corroborate well with the experimental results, and lends credence to the scenario of spin liquid behavior in this three dimensional system induced by frustration.
+Our first principles DFT results corroborate well with the experimental results, and lend credence to the scenario of spin liquid behavior in this three-dimensional system induced by frustration.